Logo The Horse Information Resource

 As your horse gets older, you'll have to jump less high and less frequently.
 Even if you take all the precautions discussed, there are no guarantees you or your horse won't get hurt.
 But it should reduce the chances of problems.
 And if you decide that jumping is not in your future, that's ok, too.
 Many riders experience the great fun of horses and riding without ever leaving the ground and minimize the risks of riding overall.

-Besides being an avid trail rider, Jerry Tardif is a computer consultant and a horse and nature photographer in SE Connecticut — see his work at: www.jerrytardif.com.
-He is also co-founder and President of QueryHorse, the largest equine information resource on the Internet.
+Besides being an avid trail rider, Jerry Tardif is a technology consultant and a horse and nature photographer in SE Connecticut — see his work at: www.jerrytardif.com.
+He is also co-founder and President of QueryHorse.

 Back to Article Index